epfl-lara/stainless/core/src/sphinx/installation.rst

 Running Code with Stainless dependencies
 ----------------------------------------

-Using sources:

-1. Clone the sources from https://github.com/epfl-lara/stainless

-2. Create a folder to put compiled Scala objects: ``mkdir -p ~/.scala_objects``

-3. Compile your code (here in ``MyFile.scala``, though you can have more than one file) while referring to the Stainless library sources: ``scalac -d ~/.scala_objects $(find /path/to/stainless/frontends/library/stainless/ -name "*.scala") MyFile.scala``

-4. Run your code (replace ``MyMainClass`` with the name of your main object): ``scala -cp ~/.scala_objects MyMainClass``
+If you are debugging your scala code before running stainless on it (e.g. using a simple editor with `scala-cli --watch`), you can use this workflow with stainless as well; you just need to make sure that Stainless libraries are visible to the Scala compiler.

+The simplest way is to use the release package, which contains `stainless-cli` script, a simple wrapper around `scala-cli` that adds the jar dependency on the compiled and source version of stainless library.

-Using jar:
+Building a jar:

-You can package the Stainless library into a jar to avoid the need to compile it every time:
+You can package the Stainless library into a jar like this:

 .. code-block:: bash